What are Farm Management Grants?

 Costs eligible for the rebate include those for professional advice provided by suitably qualified professionals including for example, accountants, succession advisors or solicitors

-To be eligible for assistance an applicant must demonstrate to QRIDA’s satisfaction that:
+To be eligible for Farm Management Grants an applicant must demonstrate to QRIDA’s satisfaction that:

 - the applicant is a primary producer or a relative of the primary producer; and